KfW: Advisory services

 In 2013, KfW agreed to help establish a Portuguese financial institution to foster economic growth and boost job creation in the country.

 Awards

 The magazine Global Finance rated KfW as the safest bank in the world in its "World's 50 Safest Banks 2014" rating.
 The rating was based on long-term foreign currency ratings from Fitch Ratings and Standard and Poor's and the long-term bank deposit ratings from Moody's Investors Service.

 Controversy

-In September 2008, as investors were scrambling to get their funds out of Lehman Brothers, KfW accidentally wired €320 million ($426 million) to Lehman; Germany's largest circulation newspaper, Bild, called KfW "Germany's Dumbest Bank" at the time.
+In September 2008, as investors were scrambling to get their funds out of Lehman Brothers, KfW accidentally wired €320 million to the collapsing investment bank; Germany's largest circulation newspaper, Bild, called KfW "Germany's Dumbest Bank" at the time.
 The bank subsequently fired two board members over the transfer.

-Due to a glitch in the bank's information technology, KfW again accidentally transferred 7.6 billion euros ($8.2 billion) to four other banks in February 2017 but got the money back, incurring costs of 25,000 euros.
+Due to a technical glitch, KfW again accidentally transferred 7.6 billion euros to four other banks in February 2017 but recovered the funds, incurring costs of 25,000 euros.